(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)

 A true Christian believes certain things

-2) The Old Testament to be true
+2) The Old Testament is true

 3) The resurrection of Jesus Christ and of the future resurrection of the righteous and wicked.